-- (a) Transportation workers clothing to be distributed annually no later than September 1 shall consist of the following:
+- (a) Transportation workers shall, in the pay check for the first full pay period in each fiscal year, be paid a stipend of four hundred dollars (\$400.00) for the purposes of purchasing for themselves consist of the following:

-- One (1) high visibility sweatshirt or five (5) high visibility tee shirts for current employees.
+- (1) high visibility sweatshirt

-- Five (5) high visibility tee shirts for new hires.
+- (2) high visibility tee shirts

-- Reimbursement of up to \$175, per fiscal year for, work boots or shoes which have toe protection, ankle support and soles for the employee's job duties, and are labeled to be compliant with ANSI Z41.1 or ASTM F2413-11.
+- (3) work boots or shoes which have toe protection, ankle support and soles for the employee's job duties, and are labeled to be compliant with ANSI Z41.1 or ASTM F2413-11.

 - (b) Eligible Agency of Transportation classes or positions:

 - AOT Area Maintenance Supervisor

 - AOT District Project Manager

 - AOT Occupational Health and Safety Program Manager

 - AOT Traffic Shop Crew Supervisor

 - AOT Fleet Operations Supervisor

 - AOT Garage Maintenance Supervisor

 - AOT Parts Specialist Supervisor

 - Central Garage Regional Supervisor

-Bridge Maintenance Workers
+- Bridge Maintenance Workers

-State Aviation Operations Manager
+- State Aviation Operations Manager

-Aviation Project Developer
+- Aviation Project Developer

-During the life of this Agreement, AOT may, at its discretion, provide the above referenced benefit to employee in other positions, or class titles, based on the operation needs of the Agency and the job expectations.
+During the life of this Agreement, AOT may, at its discretion, provide the above referenced benefit or provide a stipend of two hundred dollars (\$200.00) with which to purchase footwear which complies with Section 3(a)(3) of this Article, to employee in other positions, or class titles, based on the operation needs of the Agency and the job expectations.